S3cur3Th1sSh1t/darkamour_clone/README.md

 ## TODO

-  - Add support for flags u,s,r,k
+  - Add support for flags s,r,k
   - DLL injection option to take over remote process
   - Load pe image over a socket so not stored inside the binary